brianjbeach/lti-chalice-sample/README.md

 ```

 The last thing you need to do is add your key and secret.
 Secrets are stored
 as environment variables in Lambda.
-You can add an environement to
+You can add an environment to
 .chalice/config.json.
 The key should be prefixed with CONSUMER_KEY_SECRET_.
 For example.